 Love ’em or hate ’em, the Kardashians are everywhere.
 The family’s obsessive need to be in the spotlight fuels their careers, but their ignorance pisses a lot of people off, too.
 The latest kontroversy: Kylie has been called out for posting a pic of her very expensive, very real fur slippers in the wake of massive animal deaths in the Australian fires.
-But this isn’t the first time this famous fam has faced serious heat: From Kendall Jenner’s controversial Pepsi commercial to Khloé Kardashian’s Indigenous headdresses, here are all the times the Kardashians have been called out.
+But this isn’t the first time this famous fam has faced serious heat: From Kendall Jenner’s infamous Pepsi commercial to Khloé Kardashian’s Indigenous headdresses, here are all the times the Kardashians have been called out.

 When Khloé tried to sell a loaned designer dress

 Well this is…awkward.
 Designer Christian Cowan is accusing Khloé Kardashian of selling a sample dress he sent her, and the designer has some receipts.
 On July 19, Cowan shared a photo of the dress in question posted on Kardashian Kloset, a resale website the famous fam uses to sell their clothing. “@Khloekardashian why are my runway samples I loaned you being sold on your website?
 We’ve emailed 3 times and had no response.”

 According to a source speaking to Us Weekly, the dress was a gift to Khloé and not a loan.
 So maybe it’s a miscommunication?